-Unlike some cities, Burlington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Burlington are a mix of both white- and blue-collar jobs.
-Overall, Burlington is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Burlington who work in sales jobs (13.36%), office and administrative support (13.31%), and management occupations (9.39%).
+Burlington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Burlington is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Burlington who work in management occupations (11.88%), office and administrative support (10.16%), and food service (9.89%).

-One of the nice things about Burlington is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Burlington is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Burlington in 2010 was $22,052, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
-This equates to an annual income of $88,208 for a family of four.
+The per capita income in Burlington in 2018 was $27,247, which is middle income relative to Washington and the nation.
+This equates to an annual income of $108,988 for a family of four.
 However, Burlington contains both very wealthy and poor people as well.

-Burlington is a very ethnically-diverse city.
+Burlington is an extremely ethnically-diverse city.
 The people who call Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Burlington residents report their race to be White, followed by Native Hawaiian.
+The greatest number of Burlington residents report their race to be White, followed by Asian.
 Burlington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.99% of the city’s residents.
-Important ancestries of people in Burlington include Norwegian, Irish, Swedish, and English.
+People of Hispanic or Latino origin account for 29.49% of the city’s residents.
+Important ancestries of people in Burlington include German, Irish, English, Norwegian, and Swedish.

 The most common language spoken in Burlington is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Slavic languages.